 Shumsuh, An Innovation of Rehnadee Shum

 The Culture of Meditation is an innovation of Rehnadee Shum that brings to the practice of meditation elements that are effective for meditators to attain their mystic goals.
-This culture objectively focuses on the practice of meditation and is not concerned about creating or maintaining the identity of the community that practices it.
-Shumsuh describes a pattern of practice to follow so a mystic can reap the benefits of using Rehnadee Shum for her meditations.
-This culture teaches a meditator to practice meditation by using three key elements of the Culture.
-These elements are, firstly, preparation for meditation, secondly using meditation maps in their practice and the third, maintaining a Rehnadee Shum Diary to journal meditations, a practice that is crucial for uncovering next steps.
-The Rehnadee Shum name of each of these elements are as follows:
+This culture objectively focuses on the practice of meditation and describes a pattern of practice to follow so a mystic can reap the benefits of using Rehnadee Shum for her meditations.
+Shumsuh teaches a meditator to practice meditation by using three key elements of the culture, these elements are, firstly, preparation for meditation, secondly using meditation maps and the third, maintaining a Rehnadee Shum Diary to journal meditations.
+The Rehnadee Shum name of these three elements are as follows:

 The Four Perspectives of the the Mind

-Rehnadee Shum reveals a faculty of the mind that is available to all of us which hasn't been developed through education compared to the other faculties we are familiar with, such as the intellect, creative skills of body and mind and communication skills.
+Rehnadee Shum reveals a faculty of the mind that is available to all of us that is glanced over by mainstream education.
+Compared to our other faculties like the intellect, creative and communication skills the mystic side of our mind is generally perceived as other worldly and unrelated to the basic needs of life, thus lacks priority.
 This is a natural cause from emphasising basic survival in life.
 The mystical side of life is often viewed in culture as either distant or a pursuit for the later days of life.
-Thus the development of this faculty has seen little development as we have in the areas of communication, commerece, logic and arts; which is why a language for meditation, such as Shum is a milestone innovation in life not unlike what other languages and numbers did for culture and the sciences.
+Thus the development of this faculty has seen little progress as we have in the areas of communication, commerece, logic and arts; which is why a language for meditation, such as Shum is a milestone innovation not unlike how other languages and numbers were for civilisation and the sciences.
 The mystical faculty of our mind is however not distant to us, it is part and parcel of our lives though we may not realise it simply because we hadn't been taught to recognise it.
 In the Shum language our mind is understood to function through the Four Perspectives.
 These Four Persepectives show how our lives are built around our needs, ambitions and hope.
-The Four Perspectives of the Mind is among the first Shum lessons that Gurudeva gave us to teach us about how our mind functions.
+I first learned about these Four Perspectives of the Mind from my Guru in one of the first Shum lessons that he taught.
 The Four Perspectives of the Mind in Rehnadee Shum are Vu'ummf–The Perspective of Thoughts, Se'ef–The Perspective of Fact, Tyaf–The Perspective of Hope and Shummef–The Shum Perspective.

 Briefly Vu'umf, the Perspective of Thought is as representative of the human race as is our communities.
 The ability to create languages to articulate thoughts is effectively what makes us human and differentiates us vastly from other types of life on Earth.
-We take this perspective for granted as it is what we use in our daily lives, and we cherish our thoughts as much as we do our body.
-Vu'ummf is the default faculty of the mind through which we understand our world and our place in it.
+We take this perspective for granted as it is what we use in our daily lives, though we cherish our thoughts as much as we do our body.
+Vu'ummf is the default faculty of the mind through which we understand the world and our place in it.
 Out of Vu'ummf are two more child Perspectives that emerge and these are Se'ef and Tyaf.
-To further manage life we use Se'ef and Tyaf to varying degrees based on our preferences.
+We use Se'ef and Tyaf to varying degrees based on our preferences, culture, education and life choices.

 Se'ef, The Persepective of Fact is the foundation of logic through which we have the sciences and the consequent technologies that have developed from it.
 Se'ef colours our perception of life through our observation of proceedings relative to our standing.
-What we believe is true or not, how we develop consensus in a community and how we organise societies and commerce come out of Se'ef.
+Our belief of what is true or not, how we develop consensus in a community and how we organise societies and commerce, the sciences and technology comes out of Se'ef.

 The Elements of Shumsuh

 LeeEeSee, Shumnam and LeeYuTyayLinReh are the three elements of Shumsuh.
 These three elements come together to create the practice of meditation following the principals of Shummef.
-On its surface LeeEeSee, which is preparing to meditate, Shumnam, which is the practice of meditation and LeeYuTyayLinReh, which is recording meditation in a diary may seem elementary but when each element is expanded it will become clear just how meticulously Shumsuh incorporates Shummef (the Shum Perspective) and The Path of Enlightenment into its three elements.
-Take meditation maps (YuTyayLinReh) which central to Shumnam's Dynamic Meditation.
-YuTyayLinReh adds a layer of astute understanding to the practice of meditation which is based on the testimony of successful mystics that can be used practically by other mystics on the Path.
-Meditation maps are created out of tried and tested string of steps that lead to a particular goal.
-This goal is aggregated precisely on one of the Path of Enlightenment's five progressive levels and can be practiced by other mystics who have developed their capabilities to be able to attain the goal of the map.
+On its surface LeeEeSee, which is preparing to meditate, Shumnam, which is the practice of meditation and LeeYuTyayLinReh, which is recording meditation in a diary may seem elementary but when each element is expanded it will become clear just how intricately Shumsuh incorporates Shummef (the Shum Perspective) and The Path of Enlightenment into its three elements.
+Take the meditation map (YuTyayLinReh) which is central to Shumnam's Dynamic Meditation.
+YuTyayLinReh adds a layer of astuteness to the practice of meditation that comes from the testimony of successful mystics, which can be used practically by other mystics on the Path.
+Meditation maps are created out of tried and tested string of steps leading to a particular goal.
+This goal is aggregated on the Path of Enlightenment's five progressive levels and can be practiced by other mystics who have developed their capabilities to be able to attain the goal of a particular map.
 Meditation maps allow for a graduated flow in meditative progress similar to how education is accomplished through schooling.
-This is an innovation in the practice of meditation from the classical methods of meditation, which can be juxtaposed as Static Meditation, where a mystic learns one technique that targets a lofty enlightenment goal that may have to persist in practice usually over years to reach attainment.
-The classical (static) style of meditation involves a preparation for meditation that doesn't evolve and emphasises consistency and high frequency of practice.
-This style gives little attention to initial mystic ability and has an end-all-methodology of 'one glove fits all.'
+This is an innovation in the practice of meditation from the classical methods of meditation, which can be juxtaposed to Shumsuh as Static Meditation.
+In Static Meditation a mystic learns one or a few techniques that targets the loftiest enlightenment goal as the end all.
+Static Meditation is about persisting in practice for as long as it takes until the enlightenment goal is attained.
+This style of meditation involves preparation for meditation that doesn't evolve and emphasises consistency and high frequency of practice.
+It gives little attention to initial mystic ability and has a one-glove-fits-all methodology with little attention given to the many wonderful mystic experiences that is to be had along the way.

 LeeEeSee–Preparation For Meditation

 LeeEeSee is a Rehnadee Shum Portrait that is part of a compendium contained in VumRehLeeEeSee.
 LeeEeSee is a word that is a catch all for the many methods employed to prepare for meditation.
 In Rehnadee Shum, LeeEeSee, is the first step of meditations of the Beginner Level to the Advanced Levels.
 The LeeEeSee of a meditation map will describe the preparation required for that particular map.
 The goal of the preparation is to get a mystic in a conducive state of mind for meditation and also to become accustomed to the instructions in each step of the map before beginning practice.
 Meditation maps are replete with steps that involve everything from visualisations to breath modulations, chanting of mantra to yoga postures.
 These steps can require practice.
-For instance breath modulation are not necessariy as easy as they seem, for which some initial practice can make it more comfortable, when its practice comes up in a map.
-The same goes for meditations that require chanting of mantras or mystic sounds and yoga exercises.
+For instance breath modulation are not necessariy as easy as they seem, for which some initial practice can make it more comfortable during meditation.
+The same goes for chanting of mantras or mystic sounds and yoga exercises.
 Instructions for all of these are given in detail in the LeeEeSee of a meditation map.

 Essentially LeeEeSee is the manual for a meditation map.
-Beyond instructions LeeEeSee also educates the mystic on the goal of the meditation map and how it's experienced is placed in Rehnadee Shum's Path of Enlightenment.
-LeeEeSee is key to the successful attainment of the goal of a meditation just as training and rehersals are for tasks and shows.
+Beyond instructions LeeEeSee also educates the mystic on the goal of the meditation map and how it's experience is placed in Rehnadee Shum's Path of Enlightenment.
+LeeEeSee is key to the successful attainment of a meditation map's goal, just as training and rehersals are for tasks and performances.

 The Importance of LeeEeSee

-I wan to emphasise the importance of LeeEeSee.
+I want to emphasise the importance of LeeEeSee.
 To do this I need to digress into the reason anyone might want to dedicate time in their life to sit stationary of body and mind.
 Meditation is word that evokes wonder, mystery, extraordinary ability, calmness that is other-worldly, spiritual advancement and healthfulness.
 When a mystic is seen in meditation one can only wonder what he or she might be experiencing.
 Whatever it may be that is running through the mind of a meditator, whether the mystic is being moved by his mind or the mind is being moved by the mystic is the difference between just sitting down and actually meditating.
 To be trully meditative there has to be a deliberate lead up to sitting for meditation.
 This is what LeeEeSee is, the preparation for meditation that puts the mystic in command of the forces within himself.
 LeeEeSee is not just freshening up for meditation, which is important, but an essential step that will lead to the eventual attainment of the goal of the meditation map in practice.
 LeeEeSee sets the stage for an effective measure of meditative effort even if the yield of a meditation session was nothing more than keeping at bay distracting thoughts or tiredness.
 After LeeEeSee simply running through the motions of the meditation map, even if it doesn't result in any mystic experiences carries value in spiritual growth.
 The diary entry for a session like this may just be about struggling with distracting thoughts or fighting to stay awake, but the key for this meditation session is the LeeEeSee.
-The deliberate practice of bringing the mind to focus on meditation and then finishing the meditation creates the potent habit of being in control of the forces of the mind and fosters spiritual evolution even if progress seems slow or imperceptible.
+The deliberate practice of bringing the mind to focus on meditation and then going through the steps of the meditation map creates the potent habit that fosters spiritual evolution even if progress seems imperceptible.

 My guru had explained how spiritual evolution works even through seemingly unproductive meditation sessions.
 He was asked about the frustrating days when it seemed that the mind was difficult to keep focused during meditation, even when there were previous sessions that were very fulfilling.
 It seemed like one was digressing in the meditation instead of continuing to make progress.
-Gurudeva, the practical mystic that he was gave confidence in his answer.
+Gurudeva, the practical mystic that he was gave confidence through his answer.
 He drew our attention to flying in an aeroplane.
-During the flight from where we are, thousands of feet above the ground, looking down at the ground seems as if we are moving very slowly when in fact we are actually moving very fast, close to the speed of sound for a jet plane, and making a lot of progress towards our destination.
+During the flight from where we are, thousands of feet above the ground, looking down at the ground seems as if we are moving very slowly when in fact we are actually moving very fast–more than half the speed of sound for a jet plane, and making a lot of progress towards our destination.
 Just like that meditation sessions are never wasted effort if one is set in an effective method to begin with.
-There are many reasons why one might struggle with the mind while meditating, from the weather of one's mind on that particular day to feeling tired, but once the decision is made to go through with LeeEeSee and the subsquent steps of the map, progress happens.
+There are many reasons why one might struggle with the mind while meditating.
+It could just be the weather of one's mind on that particular day or feeling plain tired, but once the decision is made to go through with LeeEeSee and the subsquent steps of the map, progress happens.
 After the goal of the map is attained one will have mastered the area of the mind that led up to that goal and one will have gained mastery over a particular challenge posed by the mind that was presented to the mystic by the LeeEeSee.

 Gurudeva had also explained how important right effort is to meditation.
 Right effort and wrong effort has to do with the preparation for meditation.
 Simply sitting to meditate in whatever the condition the mind is without gently bringing the mind to the Shum perspective through LeeEeSee is akin to trying to cross a thick patch of jungle to get to the other side of it by foot through an untrodden path, whereas when LeeEeSee is done it is like flying over the obstacle, basically much faster and with much less hassle.